 If we could design a trailer based on the teardrop shape, we would.
 However, it just isn’t a good use of interior space.
 Some manufacturers, like Airstream, Earthbound, Galileo, and a few others utilize a rounded front end, like the front end of the tear drop.
-This is the most aerodynamic design available that is also feasable for good interior space utilization.
+This is the most aerodynamic design available that is also feasible for good interior space utilization.

 Even with the more aerodynamic shape, all trailers will experience trailer sway.
 There’s no way to avoid the side-winds and passing trucks that will push against the side of the trailer.
 Uneven roads and sudden evasive steering will also cause a trailer to sway.

 That being said, I can’t simply discard the v-nose as a passing fad or bad idea.
 The space provided by these designs may very well make up for the decreased towability.
 The front kitchen design provides acres (okay, maybe not acres) of extra counter space.
 In a day when trailers are getting smaller, any extra square foot is worth any downside.

 Getting rid of the trailer sway

 You all know by now that I will never suggest you skimp on safety.
 Trailer sway is a very real problem and has resulted in thousands of accidents every year.
 Any trailer benefits from a good sway control hitch, but sway elimination is a better option.
 Click here for a free downloadable report about different sway control options.

 The next time you visit an RV show or dealer, check out the v-nose options.
 If it’s fuel economy you’re after, a round nose trailer is the better option.

 Original price $2,495.00Original price $2,495.00 - Original price $2,495.00Original price $2,495.00Current price $2,195.00$2,195.00 - $2,195.00Current price $2,195.00